winkelict/ADXL362/README.md

 	#define ADXL362_TIMECORRECTION_INPERCENT 0.0f

 <a name="misctiming"></a>
-The timing can be adjusted run-time by executing by calling this function right after init():
+The timing can be adjusted run-time by executing by calling this function right after init(), execution will take approx. 12 seconds:

 	executeTimeCalibration(false);